ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - gatewaySupportedSignatureAlgorithms OPTIONAL: The list of other digital signature algorithms (algorithm-id) from the IANA "JSON Web Signature and Encryption Algorithms" registry supported by a gateway to sign claims

 - networkLockType REQUIRED: The default locking mechanism used by a network.
-These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).
+The values allowed are "TIME_LOCK", "HASH_LOCK", "HASH_TIME_LOCK".
+Future updates to this specification may define new values and implementations not supporting a value or not understanding a value for this field must return an appropriate error and cease the negotiation.

 - networkLockExpirationTime REQUIRED: The duration of time (in seconds) for a lock to expire in the network.